AaryaButolia11/StockWise-AI-Powered-Stock-Forecasts-Alerts/README.md

  Improve mobile responsiveness

- Add stock buying and auto-sale feature.
+ Add stock buying and auto-sell feature.

+ Use LSTM for prediction.

 ## 🤝 Contributing
 Pull requests are welcome!
 Please fork the repository and open a PR with enhancements or bug fixes.